 Future developments will investigate options to adapt the engine for the combustion of storable green propellants which are more environmentally friendly and drastically reduce the necessary safety precautions for propellant handling.

-Hybrid propulsion is considered as a credible new technology to power future operational space transportation systems.
-It offers a cheap and performing solution by combining the benefits of solid and liquid propulsion.
+Hybrid propulsion offers a cheap and performing solution to power future operational space transportation systems.
+It combines the benefits of solid and liquid propulsion.

 Efforts concerning solid propulsion focus on the development of technologies for future motor casings (within the Systems and Technologies section of FLPP) and the investigation of the physics of solid rocket motors, especially pressure oscillations via integrated demonstrators.

 The “Pressure Oscillation Demonstrator eXperimental” (POD-X) is an experimental platform dedicated to the investigation of combustion physics and was test fired in cooperation with CNES in 2014, yielding valuable information into solid propulsion combustion processes.